ubuntu-mate/ubuntu-mate-guide/README.md

 With Ubuntu MATE release 18.10 the documentation has been expanded significantly and now uses the *DocBook* format. *DocBook* is also a markup format for creating documentation presented to users with the **Yelp** help system, however the entire documentation is contained in a single file named `index.docbook`.
 This format appears to be preferred in documentation produced for applications produced by the MATE project.
 Although the presentation in the help system is slightly different, both the *DocBook* format and the *Mallard* format for documentation can link to one-another and interact nicely in **Yelp**.

-The most recent update to the guide incorporates new applications and features of Ubuntu MATE release 20.04 LTS.
+The most recent update to the guide incorporates new applications and features of **Ubuntu MATE release 21.04**.

 ----------
 ## Translations